gallery

 Koa belongs to the third largest plant family, the Pea or Legume family (Fabaceae).
 There are two endemic species of Acacia in the Hawaiian Islands: Acacia koa and A. koaia.

 Koa varies greatly from one location to another.
-For this reason and others, it is vital that koa or any other native plants from nurseries are never planted out in the wild.
+For this reason and others, it is important that koa, or any other native plants from nurseries, are never planted out in the wild.
 This will ensure genetic variability and alleviate unforeseen problems.

 Early Hawaiian Use